o2r-project/architecture/docs/user-scenarios.md

 ## Olivia the operator

-"Olivia is the chancellor of a mid-size state owned university in the US.
+Olivia is the chancellor of a mid-size state owned university in the US.
 She is proud to have been elected to this position a few years ago, and works very hard each day to improve both the university's reputation and the working and learning conditions of her employees and students.
 She had to make some unpleasant first hand experiences with aspects of todays academic life, some of which sadly became almost normal: budget cuts, violence on campus, and plagiarism scandals.
 During all of these upsets, she is happy she never wavered on the importance of personal integrity and credibility of each and every one of the scientists and researchers working on her campus.